complexsystemslab/project_ideas/phd_ad.md

-# 🚀 Fully Funded PhD Studentship in AI – University of York
+# 🚀 Fully Funded PhD Studentship in AI – University of York, UK

 **Are you passionate about the future of Artificial Intelligence?
 Looking for the freedom to pursue groundbreaking ideas on broad generalization, reasoning, and safety?**